openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 `ziti-edge-tunnel run-host` does not require elevated privileges or the above device or socket, only network egress to the servers for which it is hosting Services.

-### Specialized Tunneler Alternatives
+### Specialized Tunneller Alternatives

 There are also a couple of more specialized tunneling apps.
-Please use the preferred tunneler `ziti-edge-tunnel` described above if possible.
+Please use the preferred tunneller `ziti-edge-tunnel` described above if possible.

-1. `ziti-tunnel` has the unique capability of an opaque, raw TCP proxy in addition to some redundant capabilities deprecated by the preferred, general purpose tunneler described above: `ziti-edge-tunnel`.
+1. `ziti-tunnel` has the unique capability of an opaque, raw TCP proxy in addition to some redundant capabilities deprecated by the preferred, general purpose tunneller described above: `ziti-edge-tunnel`.
 1. `ziti-router` has an optional `ziti-tunnel` feature built-in that may be enabled when an Edge Router is first created.

-The configuration and behavior of these two tunneler alternatives are identical and so are discussed as one for the remainder of this article.
-The tunneler is capable of operating in transparent proxy (`tproxy`), opaque proxy (`proxy`), and host (`host`) modes, discussed immediately below.
+The configuration and behavior of these two tunneller alternatives are identical and so are discussed as one for the remainder of this article.
+The tunneller is capable of operating in transparent proxy (`tproxy`), opaque proxy (`proxy`), and host (`host`) modes, discussed immediately below.

 ### tproxy